djaus2/SwissTimingGemini7SegDisplay/README.md

 > Nb: Under development

 ## About
-This is a WPF app that can generate display timing messages for a Gemini 6 Digit 7 segment display that issues, for exampl, as a running clock in Athletics events.
+This is a WPF app that can generate display timing messages for a Gemini 6 Digit 7 segment display, functionimg for example, as a running clock or elapsed race time for Athletics events.
+Messages are sent via the selected Serial-Send port.

 Times (wallclcok or race running time) is also displayed in a simulated 6 x 7 Segement display in-app.
-When not the Serial-In port is not connected, that display displays teh transmitted time.
+When the Serial-Receive port is not connected, that display displays thr transmitted time.

-The capability for receiving messages as sent and displaying the received times has also been added but not yet tested,
+The capability for receiving messages as sent and displaying the received times has also been added but not yet tested, In this mode, the Serial-Receive port is connected and as such the received data is displayed in the 7 segments rather than the transmitted data.
+In this the app can simulate the physical display.

 ## Related Documents
 - [INT31 Manual](SwissTimingDisplay/docs/INT131.pdf)